 Someone is talking about their past.
 Maybe a friend, or even someone on TV.
-You realise something about your own past, it hits you how something influenced you in some way, that was actually out of your control.
+You realise something about your own, it hits you how something that was actually out of your control influenced you in some way.
 At the time, you took it personally, but now you know better.
 You think about how things might be, if the past had been different.